• sleep

 What are backstory and info dumps?
 Backstory is everything that happens to set your character up to tell their story.
 Info dumps, on the other hand, are a writer’s attempt to tell the backstory in large chunks of print on the page.
 Backstory Before you begin to put words on the page, you have a vision of your character and their circumstances.
 How many brothers and sisters?
 Do they live in a city or the country?
 What are their secret desires?
 Their fears?
 What is it about their past that drives them toward their future?
 These are all elements that make up their backstory.
 As a writer you may want…

-• Stories bind us, kids reading, dialogue
+• Stories bind us, kids reading, dialogue, write a platonic relationship

 encouragement, how to, writing craft